Christoph Waltz: Career

 Waltz played gangster Benjamin Chudnofsky in The Green Hornet (2011); that same year, he starred in Water for Elephants and Roman Polanski's Carnage.
 He played German bounty hunter King Schultz in Quentin Tarantino's Django Unchained (2012), a role Tarantino wrote specifically for Waltz.
-During a training accident prior to filming, Waltz injured his pelvis.
+During a training accident prior to filming, Waltz injured his pelvis, though it did not impact his role in the film.
 His role garnered him acclaim once again, with Waltz winning the Golden Globe, the BAFTA, and ultimately the Academy Award for Best Supporting Actor.

 In April 2013, he was selected as a member of the main competition jury at the 2013 Cannes Film Festival.
-He directed a production of the opera Der Rosenkavalier at the Vlaamse Opera in Antwerp in late 2013, and in Ghent early 2014.
+He directed a production of the opera Der Rosenkavalier at the Vlaamse Opera in Antwerp in late 2013, and in Ghent in early 2014.
 In 2014, he was selected as a member of the jury for the 64th Berlin International Film Festival.
 He starred as Walter Keane in Tim Burton's Big Eyes, which opened on 25 December 2014, and appeared as Ernst Stavro Blofeld in Spectre, the 24th film in the James Bond franchise.
-In July 2019, it was reported that Waltz would reprise the role in No Time to Die (2021).

 In July 2016, he portrayed lead villain Captain Leon Rom, a corrupt Belgian captain, in The Legend of Tarzan.

 In 2017, Waltz appeared in the films Tulip Fever and Downsizing.
 In 2019, Waltz appeared in the action fantasy Alita: Battle Angel.
 He directed a production of the opera Falstaff, again at the Vlaamse Opera in Antwerp in late 2017, and in Ghent in early 2018.

 In 2018, Waltz agreed to play the leading role in a film adaptation of the novel The Nazi and the Barber.
 He described the main role, that of mass murderer Max Schulz, as a "juicy role".